aollivierre/IntuneDeviceMigration/Readme.md

 *   **Remove Dev/Prod References:** Since the utility is primarily for production use, remove references to development modes from the public-facing documentation.
 *   **Simplified Execution:** Emphasize the use of the `iex` command for easy script execution, avoiding manual downloads.
 *   **GitHub Integration:** Highlight that uploading logs to GitHub is optional but available for advanced users.

-Does this revised structure align with your expectations, or would you like to adjust anything further?